Configuration for Snowpipe Streaming¶

 User login name for the Snowflake account.

 Passphrase to decrypt the private key when the key is encrypted.
-For information, see Using Key Pair Authentication & Key Rotation (in this topic).
+For information, see Using key pair authentication and key rotation (in this topic).

 Access control role to use for the session after connecting to Snowflake.